Why Betting on Your Phone Is So Hard to Stop

 -

-Progressive jackpots that increase with every bet.
+Progressive jackpots, where potential winnings increase with every bet

-Why Online Gambling is More Addictive Than Casino Gambling
+Why Online Gambling Is More Addictive Than Casino Gambling

 1. No Time to Reflect on Losses